OpenMS/pyopenms-docs/docs/source/ms_data.rst

 To discover the full set of functionality of :py:class:`~.MSSpectrum`, we use the Python :py:func:`~.help` function.
-In particular, we find several important sets of meta information attached to the :term:`mass spectrum` including retention time, the :term:`MS` level (:term:`MS1`, :term:`MS2`, ...), precursor ion, ion mobility drift time and extra data arrays.
+In particular, we find several important sets of meta information attached to the mass spectrum including retention time, the MS level (:term:`MS1`, :term:`MS2`, ...), precursor ion, ion mobility drift time and extra data arrays.

 .. code-block:: python